Pedramto89/Spatial-Transcriptomics-Data-Analysis/README.md

 wrap_plots(plot1, plot2)

-# It is assumed that the case is a human sample.
-If it is a rat sample, use the commented code.
+# In the default setting, it's assumed that the sample is of human origin.
+To visualize the features and counts, this helps to get a grasp of the data and allows for the removal of mitochondrial genes.
+If dealing with a rat sample, uncomment and use the corresponding code.

 obj[["percent.mt"]] <- PercentageFeatureSet(obj, pattern = "^MT-")